cogini/ansible-role-elixir-release/README.md

     elixir_release_release_system: "mix"

-Location of app to get release files.
+Location to get release files.
 By default, it assumes that you have an `ansible` directory in your app source

     elixir_release_src_dir: "{{ role_path }}/../../.."